What are scholarships and who should apply?

 – Complete worksheets that check knowledge and understanding and improve English proficiency

 Most students will have heard of the term ‘scholarship’ and should have a general understanding of what one is.
 For many, this word will evoke an image of a gifted scholar or athlete who has earned a funded placement at university based on their talent.
 However, while these popularised scenarios do happen, students may be surprised to learn that a wide-variety of scholarships are now available.
-As such an award could mean the difference between continuing your education or dropping out, we’ve developed a three-lesson short introductory course about how to secure these potentially life-changing funds.
-To understand more, Lesson 1 explores what scholarships are and who should apply for them, with Lessons 2 and 3 then discussing the difficult (but achievable) process of applying for and securing one.
+As such an award could mean the difference between continuing your education or dropping out, we’ve developed a three-chapter short introductory reader about how to secure these potentially life-changing funds.
+To understand more, Chapter 1 explores what scholarships are and who should apply for them, with Chapters 2 and 3 then discussing the difficult (but achievable) process of applying for and securing one.

 So, what is a scholarship?